SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 important characteristic for membership of the kingdom of protista[^3].

 Around the same time biologist Lynn Margulis began working on her own schema for organising life.
-Margulis however allowed the Protista (later re-named to Protoctista) to contain eukaryotic organisms that were "either unicellular **or multicellular** that are not plants, animals or fungi"[Emphasis mine][^3].
+After several iterations, Margulis relied more on morphologic and structural observations over Whittaker's unicellular criteria and allowed her Protista (later re-named to Protoctista in a nod to Copeland) to contain eukaryotic organisms that were "either unicellular **or multicellular** that are not plants, animals or fungi"[Emphasis mine][^3].

 ### Sequencing
 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field